Autocomplete / Authority list

 and XML files.
 The purpose of MACREX is to help indexers improve consistency and

 increase productivity by automating routine tasks (sorting, printing,

 repagination, etc.) leaving them free to concentrate on the wording and

 construction of the index entries.
-Version One of MACREX appeared nearly thirty
+Version One of MACREX appeared well over thirty

 years ago and the program has been under continuous development since then.
 It